Model for bubble nucleation efficiency of low-energy nuclear recoils in bubble chambers for dark matter detection: Nucleation efficiency

-Figure~\ref{fig:xe_eff_srim} shows the xenon nucleation efficiency with Seitz thresholds of 0.9 keV, 1.48 keV, and 2.06 keV, respectively.
-The experimental best fit is done with the MCMC approach published in \cite{Durnford:2021cvb, alfonsopita2022snowmass}.
-For the 0.9 keV threshold condition, the curve calculated using our model mostly agrees with the experimental result within the 1-sigma error band.
-However, it should be noted that for the 1.48 and 2.06 keV threshold condition, the uncertainty of the results in this study appears to be underestimated, particularly in the high efficiency regions.
-Nonetheless, within the 1-sigma error band, the experimental curve and the simulation show agreement for efficiencies below 50\%.
-Above this threshold, the experimental data for 2.06 keV reveals a sharp increase in the energy required to nucleate the bubble, exceeding 10 keV.
-Further investigations are needed to gain a deeper understanding of the underlying physics governing these phenomena.
+Figure~\ref{fig:xe_eff_srim} shows the xenon nucleation efficiency with Seitz thresholds of 0.9, 1.48, and 2.06 keV, respectively.
+The experimental best fit is done with the MCMC approach found in \cite{Durnford:2021cvb, alfonsopita2022snowmass}.
+For the 0.9 keV threshold condition, the curve calculated using our model mostly agrees with the experimental result within the 1$\sigma$ error band.
+However, it should be noted that for the 1.48 and 2.06 keV threshold condition, the uncertainty of the results in this study appears to be underestimated, particularly in the high-efficiency regions.